sbhrwl/deep_learning/README.md

    * etc..

 ## MlFlow
-MlFLow helps by tracking different experiments that we can do with the various training parameters/ model metrics.
+MlFLow helps by tracking different experiments that we can do with the various training parameters and model metrics.
 ```python
 python src/mlflow_ann_mnist/mlflow_ann_mnist.py
 ```